HaydenSingleton/Plotscript/readme.md

 Initial Plot Script Language Specification
 --------------------------------------------

-Our initial plotscript language is relatively simple (you will be extending it during the course of the semester).
-It can be specified as follows.
+The inital specifications of the code which each student recieved at the beginning of the semester.
+All changes from this form were made by myself while completting each "milestone", which were sets of progressivley greater required functionality throughout the semester.
+The inital state of the program can specified as follows.

 An _Atom_ has a type and a value.
 The type may be one of None, Number, or Symbol.
 The type ``None`` indicates the expression has no value.
 The possible values of a Number are any IEEE double floating point value, strictly parsed with no trailing characters.
 The possible values of a Symbol is any string, not containing white-space, not possible to parse as a Number, not beginning with a numerical digit, and not one of the _special_ _forms_ defined below.